Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Symptoms of threadworms

-The most common symptom of threadworms an itchy bottom.
+The most common symptom of threadworms is an itchy bottom.

-This is because threadworms come out of the anus at night to lay their eggs between the buttocks, causing extreme itching around the bottom and vagina.
+This is because threadworms come out of your anus at night to lay their eggs between your buttocks, causing itching around your bottom and vagina.
 They look like small white threads moving about and may be seen with a torch.
 The threadworms may also be seen on the surface of the stools (poo), if a person has a heavy infestation.

-Children with threadworms may also be irritable, have poor sleep and poor appetite.
-You may notice redness and scratch marks around their bottom.
+Children with threadworms may also be irritable, have trouble sleeping and not want to eat.
+You may see red spots and scratch marks around their bottom.

 Symptoms of other worm infections